learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 You arrive at the club.
 The bouncer checks your ID.
 They put a wristband on your wrist (or stamp your hand).
 They let you into the club.

 If you leave and come back, the bouncer doesn't look at your ID, they just look for your wristband.
-If you buy a drink, the bartender doesn't need to see your ID, since your wristband says if you're old enough to buy alcohol.
+If you buy a drink, the bartender doesn't need to see your ID, since your wristband proves you're old enough to buy alcohol.

-You arrive at [mail.google.com][http://mail.google.com].
+You arrive at [gmail.com](http://mail.google.com).
 You submit your username and password.
 Google's servers check to see if your credentials are correct.
 If they are, Google's servers issue a cookie to your browser.
 If you visit another page on gmail, or anywhere on google.com for that matter, your browser will show the cookie to the server.
 The server verifies this cookie, and lets you load your inbox.

 ## How this looks in Rails